corriedotdev/corriedotdev.github.io/_posts/2020-10-22-Oculus-Privacy.md

 ---
 layout: post
-title: Privacy Considerations for XR.
-Update 11/12/2020
+title: 🕵️ Privacy Considerations for XR
 excerpt: "Oculus have updated their privacy policy to align more with their parent company Facebook.

-I do say Meta data isn't meta if you are recording everything, the future of this space has many privacy implications."
+I do say Meta data isn't meta if you are recording everything, the future of this space has many privacy implications.

+Update, this blog was written before the company changed to be Meta. "
-modified: 2013-05-31
+modified: 2020-12-11
 categories: [Privacy]
 tags: [privacy, oculus, facebook, vr]
 galleries: